ADOPTED APRIL 2006; AMENDED JUNE 2019

 Article V – Executive Board

 A. All meetings of the Executive Board shall be open, with the privilege of debate but not vote, to any Party member.
-There shall be a good faith effort to notify members of the Executive Board of meetings of the Board.

 Article VII – General Party Meetings

 1. The Party will hold a general Party meeting at least once each quarter, the time and place of these meetings to be determined by the Chair

 2. The Executive Committee shall notice all general Party meetings at least one week prior to the meeting by mail, email, online communication, telephone, direct contact, or through local news media.

 3. A quorum is required to conduct Party business calling for a vote of the general membership.

 4. A quorum for general Party meetings is fifteen members.

 Article VIII – Notice of Resolutions

 1. Notice of resolutions stating a Party position or changing the structure of the Party organization which will be presented at a general Party meeting must be given to members at least one week prior to the date of the meeting by mail, email, telephone, or direct contact; or it must be given at the immediately preceding general Party meeting.